bigchaindb/bigchaindb/docs/server/source/production-nodes/setup-run-node.md

 For more information about the BigchainDB config file, see the page about the [BigchainDB configuration settings](../server-reference/configuration.html).

+## Get All Other Nodes to Update Their Keyring

+All other BigchainDB nodes in the cluster must add your new node's public key to their BigchainDB keyring.
+Currently, that means they must shut down BigchainDB Server and start it again.

 ## Maybe Update the MongoDB Replica Set

 **If this isn't the first node in the BigchainDB cluster**, then someone with an existing BigchainDB node (not you) must add your MongoDB instance to the MongoDB replica set.
 They can do so (on their node) using: